 The Naked Guy My Friend Matched With

-This gem comes from my friend, and fellow travel blogger, Jasmine.
-I met her during a festival tour in Korea where her story takes place.
-I witnessed some of this story play out, and can vouch for its uncomfortable authenticity.
+This gem comes from my friend and fellow travel blogger, Jasmine.
+I met her during a festival tour in Korea, where her story takes place.
+I witnessed some of this story play out and can vouch for its uncomfortable authenticity.
 In short, she matched with a guy in Dallas and accidentally reconnected with him in Korea while naked.
-If you don’t believe in fate, you will after reading about her Awkward, Naked Tinder Encounter.
+If you don’t believe in fate, you will, after reading about her Awkward, Naked Tinder Encounter.

 The Guy That Looked Like Zach Morris from Saved By The Bell

-Like Jasmine, I too have a naked story, but mine didn’t start with Tinder.
+Like Jasmine, I, too, have a naked story, but mine didn’t start with Tinder.
 This took place during a festival excursion organized by a few tour groups in Seoul.
 In short, there were a handful of tour companies that shuttled hundreds of foreigners down south for a Lantern Festival and Oktoberfest.
 All of the tour companies rented seaside pensions and campgrounds for a few days, so it was a clusterfuck of horny English teachers anxious to take their clothes off.

 Fast forward to the last night when I met the Zach Morris lookalike, Cash.
 It began when a friend and I went to the corner store to pick up soju.
 When we walked out, we were met by a group of rowdy strangers that eagerly introduced themselves.
 One by one, we shook hands and introduced ourselves.
 All seemed normal until I met Cash.
 We shook hands, and he wouldn’t let go.
 He thought he was being cute, but it was terribly awkward.
-This went on long enough that his friends were encouraging him to let go of my hand, and even tried to break it up.
+This went on long enough that his friends encouraged him to let go of my hand and even tried to break it up.
 Uncomfortable, but he was cute enough, so I laughed it off and hurried away.

 Soon after running into the water, he appeared.
-The soju had kicked in at this point, and I was feeling feisty, so I approached him, extended my hand, and that was it.
+The soju had kicked in at this point, and I felt feisty, so I approached him, extended my hand, and that was it.
 After a bit of wave breaking making out, he asked my name, and I stayed silent.
 I enjoyed the allure of mystery and kept it going for the rest of the night.
 There may be a chance he still has no idea who I am.

 I hope you’re well, Cash.
 My skin is still great by the way.